 - Encourage children to help with everyday activities e.g. cooking, shopping, gardening and to discuss what, why and how they are doing things.

 - Encouraging children to look at things in detail and to discuss joint observations.

 Children learn to read in a variety of ways.
 Children will use their reading skills in all areas of the curriculum.
 For each child we have a Reading Record Book that acts as a channel of communication between home and school.
-Our reading schemes we use in school are the Oxford Reading Tree (KS1) and Project X (KS2).
+Our reading schemes we use in school are the Oxford Reading Tree (KS1).
 We expect parents to make the necessary time available at home to help their child to read.